open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 `EventLogger`s can be accessed with a `EventLoggerProvider`.

-In implementations of the API, the `EventLoggerProvider` is expected to be the stateful object that holds any configuration.

 Normally, the `EventLoggerProvider` is expected to be accessed from a central place.
 Thus, the API SHOULD provide a way to set/register and access a global default `EventLoggerProvider`.